BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 If you’re new to keto, your body primarily uses carbohydrates as its energy source.
 In a keto diet, your carbohydrate intake is greatly reduced, and it will induce your body to enter a catabolic state — breaking down complex molecules such as lipids (fat cells) and protein for energy.

 Once your body runs out of its available sources of glucose and glycogen (a form of glucose stored in the liver), it flips to ketogenesis.
-Ketogenesis is the breakdown of fat (triglycerides) molecules into ketone bodies (acetoacetate and 3-d-hydroxybutyrate) and glycerol.
+Ketogenesis is the breakdown of fat (triglycerides) molecules into ketone bodies5 (acetoacetate and 3-d-hydroxybutyrate) and glycerol.
 Recall we noted above that butyrate is important for a healthy gut lining.

 An environment lacking carbohydrates will decrease the need to produce insulin and allow the body to enter a ketogenic state.
 Ketone bodies supply energy to the heart, kidneys, muscle tissue, and brain.

 ATP (adenosine triphosphate) is the primary energy source, also known as the “energy currency” of the cells.
-As it happens, ketones are a much more efficient source of energy (ATP) when compared to glucose.
+As it happens, ketones are a much more efficient source of energy7 (ATP) when compared to glucose.
 For every 100 gm of glucose, you get roughly 7,800 gm of ATP, whereas for every 100 gm of beta-hydroxybutyrate and acetoacetate (ketones), you get around 10,500 and 9,400 gm of ATP, respectively.

 Since keto stimulates the breakdown of fat and suppresses fat storage, if practiced longer term, it can lead to rapid weight loss.
 It takes about 3-4 months to become fat adapted, after which it is important to add back some carb flexing to maintain your metabolic flexibility.